uwescience/myria-website/docs/index.markdown

 There are three ways to run MyriaX:

 #### Run MyriaX in a public cloud (_recommended_)
   If you already have an AWS account, this is the recommended way to deploy a new Myria environment.
-The instructions to deploy MyriaX on Amazon EC2 are here: [Running Myria on Amazon EC2](https://github.com/uwescience/myria-ec2-ansible/blob/reef/README.md).
+The instructions to deploy MyriaX on Amazon EC2 are here: [Deploying Myria on the Amazon EC2 Cloud](http://myria.cs.washington.edu/docs/myria-ec2.html).
 Short version: download the `myria-deploy` script [here](https://raw.githubusercontent.com/uwescience/myria-ec2-ansible/reef/myria-deploy) and run it (use the `--help` option to see all options).
 The script will tell you how to install any missing dependencies.
 It does not require root privileges to run (although some of the dependencies require root privileges to install).
 When the script is done, you will have a working MyriaWeb instance that you can point your browser to and start running queries.

 #### Run MyriaX locally on a laptop or desktop
   This is the easiest